AdobeDocs/marketo.it-IT/help/marketo/product-docs/demand-generation/forms/form-design/resize-label-field-width-in-a-form.md

    ![](assets/image2014-9-15-15-3a24-3a28.png)

-1. Immettete un valore in pixel per Larghezza etichetta (Label Width) e/o Larghezza campo (Field Width).
+1. Immettere un valore in pixel per [!UICONTROL Label Width] e/o [!UICONTROL Field Width].

    ![](assets/image2014-9-15-15-3a24-3a36.png)